-If you are exposed to certain infectious diseases, if you become ill while pregnant or if a baby is born with congenital abnormalities that may be caused by an infection with one of these organisms.
+If you are exposed to certain infectious diseases, if you become ill while pregnant or if a baby has congenital abnormalities that may be caused by an infection with one of these organisms.

 A blood sample is drawn from a vein in the arm by needle or by heelprick for infants.

 TORCH is an acronym for a group of four infectious diseases that may cause illness in pregnant women and may cause birth defects in their newborns depending on the stage of pregnancy when the mother is infected.
 The test is a screen for the presence of any of the antibodies to these infections.
 Confirmation of an active infection may require more specific tests.